INOSOFT-GmbH/visiwin-73-modernui-processcontrols/README.md

 ### Creating New Controls

-1. **Define the Control Class**: Inherit from appropriate base class
+1. **Define the Control Class**: Inherit from the appropriate category base (or `DefaultProcessControlBase` for a new category)
 2. **Implement Custom Logic**: Add dependency properties and business logic
 3. **Create Visual Symbol**: Design the XAML symbol in the styles project
-4. **Configure Variable Mapping**: Set up PLC variable connections
+4. **Configure Variable Mapping**: Set up PLC variable connections using `StructVariableName` and relative mapping names
 5. **Register in IDE**: Add configuration to make it available in toolbox
 6. **Test Integration**: Verify functionality in VisiWin7 IDE and runtime

 ### Variable Mapping System

-The process controls framework provides a powerful variable mapping system that connects control properties to PLC variables.
+The process controls framework provides a variable mapping system that connects control properties to PLC variables.
 This enables real-time data exchange between the HMI and automation systems.

-#### Understanding VariableNameMappingCollection
+#### Understanding StructVariableName and VariableNameMappingCollection

-The `Mapping` property of each process control contains a `VariableNameMappingCollection` that defines the relationships between PLC variables and control properties:
+- `StructVariableName` defines the base PLC variable (e.g., a structure or prefix).
+- Each entry in `Mapping` specifies the relative member name (`VariableName`) and the target control property (`ControlPropertyName`).
+- At runtime, variables are created by combining `StructVariableName` and the relative `VariableName`.

 ```csharp
 [Category("Process")]